-In the 35 years since NPT was established, it has carried out its preservation mission by completing more than 60 land acquisition, restoration, and mitigation projects for more than 30,000 acres in 30 states and 1 U.S. Territory and Washington, D.C. including 48 National Park Service projects in 42 National Park Service Units, 3 U.S. Forest Service projects, 3 National Wildlife Refuge projects and 9 state and local park projects.
+Since 1983, National Park Trust has completed 75 land acquisition, restoration, and mitigation projects to protect more than 30,000 acres in 33 states, one U.S. Territory, and Washington, D.C.
+60 of these National Park Service projects have benefited 48 National Park Service units.
+Although our current work focuses solely on our national parks, we also have completed 3 U.S. Forest Service projects, 3 National Wildlife Refuge projects, and 9 state and local park projects.

 Ouachita National Forest (2004)NPT played a critical role in obtaining the conservation easement of the 2,300 acre Johnnycake Ranch, and we continue to hold and monitor it.
 Johnnycake Ranch provides habitat protection for the American Bald Eagle while benefiting the Wilderness Area and National Forest on its borders.
 It provides a buffer zone to ensure the continued ecological viability of these federal assets.

 Redwood National Park (1997)National Park Trust gave the NPS funding to support the administrative process of accepting the donation of the 6.2-acre Prairie Creek Fish Hatchery from the State of California.
 Acquisition of the hatchery, in the park’s scenic corridor, ensured the protection of streamside vegetation and maintenance of the park's cultural landscape.
 The hatchery is one of only three remaining in the state of the 150 that were built between 1871 and 1946.
 It is listed on the National Register of Historic Places and is significant in that it retains most of the original buildings and structures from 1936 when the hatchery was completely rebuilt.
 The state raised and released steelhead, cutthroat trout, and Coho and King Salmon; it closed in October 1992.

 San Francisco Maritime National Historical Park (1998)